 Description of time series:

-Between 2015 and 2020, recreational harvest from the Gulf of Mexico are around historic levels, though the 2020 level is the lowest of the series.
-There is a significant downward trend apparent.
+Between 2017 and 2022, recreational harvest from the Gulf of Mexico are around historic levels, though the 2020 level is the lowest of the series.
+There is no trend apparent.

 Indicator Source Information